heetjpande/heetjpande/README.md

 <h2> About Heet⚡:</h2>

-I'm a 2nd year Student living in Maharastra, India.
+I'm a Final year Student living in Maharastra, India.
 I love to Code and enjoy music.
 If you are around Maharastra, drop an email, and let's catch up over Coffee!

 <!-- - Check out my Blog: [https://laxmena.com](https://laxmena.com)
 - Know more about me: [About ME](https://laxmena.com/pages/about) -->